littleluwu/raytracing_playground/README.md

-# :books:  Learning the basics Raytracing
+# :books:  Learning the basics of Raytracing

 This repository is an attempt to learn the concepts and fundamentals of raytracing.
 The code presented here follows the assignments from the class `1001315 - COMPUTAÇÃO GRÁFICA`, lectured by the professor __Mario A. S. Lizier__ on the __Universidade Federal de Sao Carlos - Campus Sorocaba__.
 The class structure bases itself on the series of books __Raytracing in One Weekend__, written by Peter Shirley, Trevor David Black, and Steve Hollasch.